-Other public company Committees: boards: Background Key Qualification and Skills Nom/ESG None Since 2023, Ms. Mendizabal has been North The Nominating, Corporate Governance and ESG (Chair) America President for Stanley Black & Decker, a Committee and the Board of Directors believe that Ms. diversified global provider of hand tools, power Mendizabal's track record as a leader who drives Audit tools, and other products and services.
-Prior to this shareholder value and her international experience makes promotion, she held the position of Group President her an integral member of our board and a valued advisor for Latin America for Stanley Black & Decker, a to our leadership team. role she had held since 2019.
+Other public company Committees: boards: Background Key Qualification and Skills Nom/ESG None Since 2023, Ms. Mendizabal has been North America The Nominating, Corporate Governance and ESG (Chair) President for Stanley Black & Decker, a diversified Committee and the Board of Directors believe that Ms. Audit global provider of hand tools, power tools, and other products and services.
+Prior to this promotion, she Mendizabal's track record as a leader who drives shareholder value and her international experience makes held the position of Group President for Latin her an integral member of our board and a valued advisor to America for Stanley Black & Decker, a role she had our leadership team. held since 2019.
 Prior to Stanley Black & Decker, Ms. Mendizabal was with Nature's Sunshine Products, a manufacturer and marketer of dietary supplements and personal care products, from 2012 to 2019 where she was Business Unit President and Global Chief Marketing & Innovations Officer.
 Prior to that she held roles at Visa USA, Herbalife, Johnson & Johnson, Kodak, PepsiCo-Mexico and Procter & Gamble.